cholla-hydro/cholla/docs/sphinx/Physics/DiskModel.md

 :::

 2. Normal Self Gravity
-  - use the self-gravity module to model full gravitational potential while updating timesteps.
+  - use the self-gravity module to model the full gravitational potential while updating timesteps.
   - We provide details about assumptions that the gravity-solver makes to compute contributions from self-gravity [down below](#analytic-self-gravity-estimate)
   - approximations for the total potential are used during initial conditions
   - **Purpose:** to model the disk of a galaxy as self-consistently as possible (it's currently unclear whether collapsing gas clouds in simulations without self-consistent star formation are an issue)